Skip to main content

 Proximal femoral focal deficiency (PFFD) is an uncommon condition that affects about 1 in every 200,000 children, and can vary in severity from child to child.
 Often children with PFFD have other bone and muscle disorders — such as malrotation, limb-length discrepancies, fibular hemimelia, joint instability and muscle weakness — that also must be addressed.

 There are several treatment strategies and alternatives for children with PFFD, however there is not a “one size fits all” solution.
 For this reason, an experienced multidisciplinary team is needed to develop a customized treatment plan to address the child’s specific needs.
-Pediatric orthopaedic surgeons, nurses, prosthetic experts and physical therapists must collaborate to determine whether surgery, leg-lengthening procedures, prosthetics — or a combination of these treatments — will offer the child the best chance to increase functionality.
+Pediatric orthopedic surgeons, nurses, prosthetic experts and physical therapists must collaborate to determine whether surgery, leg-lengthening procedures, prosthetics — or a combination of these treatments — will offer the child the best chance to increase functionality.

 Causes of PFFD